Online Conflict Minerals Compliance Training Course

 Online Conflict Minerals Compliance Training Course Summary

-This course covers the fundamentals of the Conflict Minerals Rule.
+This course covers the fundamentals of the Conflict Minerals Rule as it applies in light of the April 2014 federal court ruling.
 The course is an important training tool for any company that uses conflict minerals — or metals derived from them — in its products or any part of its supply chain.
 The course includes pop quizzes, news clippings and a final quiz highlighting real-world compliance issues that employees should learn to recognize and respond to appropriately.
 The topics covered in this course include —

 - Overview of the Conflict Minerals Rule